 • The National Federation of Independent Business reported small business owners’ plans to create new jobs.
 It hit a 45year high in August, but owners continue to struggle to fill open positions due to fewer qualified candidate applications.
 Hiring plans remain strong with a seasonally-adjusted net 26% of owners planning to create new jobs, up three points from July.

-- The Commerce Department reported that personal consumption expenditures have increased $44.7 billion or 0.3% in July continuing the positive trend in consumer spending at a slow pace.
-The increase in personal income in July primarily reflected increases in wages and salaries and personal income receipts on assets.
+• The Commerce Department reported that personal consumption expenditures have increased $49.3 billion or 0.4% in July.
+The increase in personal income in July was primarily due to increases in wages and salaries, personal dividend income, and rental income.

-- U.S. Real Gross Domestic Product increased at an annual rate of 3.0% in the second quarter of 2017, according to the “second” estimate released by the Bureau of Economic Analysis.
-The acceleration in real GDP in the second quarter primarily reflects upturns in private inventory investment and federal government spending and an acceleration in personal consumption expenditures.
+• U.S. Real Gross Domestic Product increased at an annual rate of 4.2% in the second quarter of 2018, according to the “second” estimate released by the Bureau of Economic Analysis.
+In the first quarter, real GDP increased 2.2%. https://www.bea.gov/data/gdp/gross-domestic-product.

 If you are not yet a client and would like to get access to these strategies, please contact our team for a complimentary consultation and review of how we may be of service.